Key Steps in Selling Your Home with a HELOC

 Can my HELOC affect the sale of my home?

-Yes, a HELOC can affect the home sale process if not handled properly.
+A HELOC can affect the home sale process if not handled properly.
 Since it is a form of collateral, you need to pay it off to avoid problems or foreclosure.

 What are the costs involved in paying off a HELOC before selling?